Janetfanatic/Fantastic-Four/README.md

 ## Research Question

-Which features in the data set are the best for predicting hotel booking cancellations?
+Which factors i.e. features in the data set can help predict hotel booking cancelations?

 ## Why We Chose This Topic